agentio/serviceinfrastructure/content/docs/glossary/_index.md

 ### Google Cloud Run

 A serverless platform that runs software in containers on Google's cloud infrastructure.
+See [Cloud Run | Google Cloud](https://cloud.google.com/run) for details.

 ### gRPC